Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What fees should I be aware of?

 If you’re starting uni, you may be offered some great benefits to switch but make sure you’re fully aware of any fees or charges you could face.
-While student accounts offer free day-to-day banking means you won’t be charged for day to day use of your account – like cash withdrawals and fees for maintaining your account – there is a range of charges that are typical with any current account.
+Day-to-day banking transactions may have zero fees however, there is a range of charges that are typical with any current account.
 These include:

 - Foreign exchanges or purchases